The Brexit transition period ended at 11pm on 31 December 2020. Since then, the Dublin Regulations no longer apply in the UK.

 such as the United Stated of America, Canada, Australia and New Zealand.

 As noted above, a particularly concerning aspect of the new rules is that is any safe third country that will accept your claim – you don’t necessarily need to have been there, or have a connection there.
+This can only happen if the Home Office have decided your claim in inadmissible – meaning, they have established there is another country where you did or could have claimed asylum.
+Once they have made that decision, they could in theory then try and remove you to any safe country (you don’t need to have travelled through it or have a connection to it).
 We will wait to see if this happens in practice.

-What can you do if the Home Office say your asylum claim is inadmissible?
+What can you do if the Home Office say they may apply the rules to you?

-The guidelines do refer to the right to appeal inadmissibility decisions.
+The guidelines refer to the right to appeal inadmissibility decisions.
+The Home Office position is that the notice of intent is not a “decision” but a decision that a claim is inadmissible is a decision.
 However, the Home Office is likely to certify many claims – this means that you do not have an appeal right, or that you are not able to appeal the decision from within the UK.

 SUPPORT OUR WORK